microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

         hint-toolTip? = string />
 ```

-These attributes are abstracted with the AppNotificationButton component APIs:
+These attributes are abstracted with the following AppNotificationButton component APIs available in
+the Windows App SDK:

 -   AppNotificationButton()
 -   AppNotificationButton(String content)